cmiles74/cloudformation-tutorial/2-IAM-groups-and-instances.md

 If you don't include the tag, CloudFormation will exit with an error.
 The same flag can be used with "update" commands.

-## Provision Our Instances

-I know what you are thinking: all that work and we're only now provisioning our instances!
-It's true, there was a lot of preparation and things to think about but we are well on our way to having a template that will provision our servers in a repeatable and reasonably safe manner.
-Just think of all the templates you will be writing!

-Oh, wait, I forgot about the roles and policies for the instances.
-Sorry!

 ### Setup a Role for Our Instances

-First we need to setup the role that our instances can assume to get access to resources (for now, just the backup bucket).
+Next we need to setup the role that our instances can assume to get access to resources (for now, just the backup bucket).

 ```yaml
   TutorialInstanceRole: